What is Global Sharing Week?

-Created by The People Who Share, Global Sharing Week highlights the importance of community, cooperative enterprises, commons-based projects and building a healthy, sustainable society based around sharing.
-Since its founding, it has reached over 100 million people worldwide, with over 354 registered events across all continents.
+Created by The People Who Share, Global Sharing Week highlights the importance of community, citizenship, poverty alleviation, inclusivity and the protection of the planet, enabling us to build a healthy, sustainable society based around Sharing.
+Since its founding, it has reached over 100 million people worldwide, with events across all continents.

-Alongside founding partner, Shareable, we work with a network of over 300 partners to shine a spotlight on the growing sharing economy to enable millions more discover how sharing can transform society and lives.
-This year, Global Sharing Week 2018 takes place on June 3rd-10th.
+Alongside founding partner, Shareable, we work with a network of over 300 partners worldwide to shine a spotlight on the growing Sharing Economy to enable millions more discover how Sharing can transform society and change lives.

 How it all started…